-Result: Parachute is on a mission to offer the best sheets on the market and inspiring community around sleep wellness and comfortable home.
+Result: Parachute is on a mission to offer the best sheets on the market and inspire a community around sleep, wellness, and a comfortable home.

 Validating Your Positioning

 Regardless of which type of positioning statement you end up crafting, the next step is to validate.
 You can opt for numerous ways of validation, including but not limited to using the statement on a landing page or pay-per-click ads and track engagement, gather informal feedback through colleagues, friends, or industry experts, or finally, if you have the budget for it, by hiring external consultants.
 Regardless of the path you take to validate, positioning is a living, breathing thing.
 It is critical that your company doesn’t nearly settle on positioning and rest on its laurels, but instead continue to massage, iterate, and improve it.

 Moreover, when you think you have your positioning down for good, that’s when you have to think about it even harder.
 Eventually, you’ll go to market, and that’s when you’ll start to get meaningful feedback.
 We’ve come up with five questions to ask yourself before and after you’ve put yourself out into the world; five questions to measure your positioning up against that will ensure you can continue ahead with confidence.

 - Are you afraid?
 A little fear is a good thing.

 - Are you energized?
 You should be excited to put this out into the world.